benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 ## The method of adjoints

-The structure of the backpropagation algorithm is revealed by constructing a Lagrangian and computing the KKT conditions for the constrained formulation of the optimization problem.
+The method of adjoints reveals the structure of the backpropagation algorithm by constructing a Lagrangian and computing the KKT conditions for the constrained optimization formulation.
 To simplify matters, let's restrict our attention to the case where $n=1$.
 This corresponds to when there is a single $(x,y)$ data pair as you'd have if you were running stochastic gradient descent.

 To derive the KKT conditions we first form a Lagrangian function with Lagrange multipliers $p_i$: